phoenix-rtos/phoenix-rtos-doc/libc/functions/setjmp/setjmp.part-impl.md

 ## Description

 A call to `setjmp()` shall save the calling environment in its _env_ argument for later use by `longjmp()`.
 It is unspecified whether `setjmp()` is a macro or a function.
-If a macro definition is suppressed in order to access an actual function, or a program defines an external identifier with the name `setjmp`, the behavior is undefined.
+If a macro definition is suppressed to access an actual function, or a program defines an external identifier with the name `setjmp`, the behavior is undefined.
 An application shall ensure that an invocation of `setjmp()` appears in one of the following contexts only: